ishikasinghal2202/EXP1/README.md

 OUTPUT:
     for hello world code--
-                          Hello World
+                          Hello, World!

     for calculator program--
-                          Enter the first number: 8
+                         Enter the first number:3
-                          Enter the second number: 4
+                         Enter the second number:2
-                          Sum of the given numbers: 12
+                         Sum of given numbers:
+                         5
-                          The product of num1 and num2: 32
+                         The product of num1 and num2 is:
+                         6
-                          The division of num1 and num2: 2
+                         The division of num1 and num2 is:
+                         1.5
-                          The subraction of num1 and num2: 4
+                         The subtraction of num1 and num2 is:
+                         1

 CONCLUSION: This program was very useful for learning the basics of C++ programming.